nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The storage is updated with the new TaskList with the task marked with a cross next to it.

+The sequence diagram for marking of tasks is similar to that of the unmark task command.
+The only difference is that the Ui message formats.
+The activity diagram for marking of tasks is shown below.

 [*Return to TOC*](#table-of-contents)